microsoft/pgtoolsservice/README.md

 ```

 ## Building Executables
-To build an executable, run the following commands from within the pgsqltoolsservice/pgsqltoolsservice source code directory on the platform you want to build for.
-The output will be placed in a folder called build.
+To build an executable, run the following commands starting from the main source code directory on the platform you want to build for.
+The output will be placed in a folder called pgsqltoolsservice/build.
-1. `pip install cx_freeze`
+1. `pip3 install -r requirements.txt`
+2. `cd pgsqltoolsservice`
-2. `python setup.py build`
+3. `python3 setup.py build`